July 24, 2017 Disclaimer: Please read.

 I think I’m ready to settle down, and here’s why.
 When it comes to streaming, there are three pillars of paramount importance: the catalog, the platform and the ability to discover new music.

 Spotify offers streaming at “extreme” quality, on- and offline.
 That’s a must, for any of these services, and most comply (Pandora and iTunes are lacking in this area, in my experience).
 The app, whether for iPhone or Android, opens instantly and begins playing music just as quickly.
 The same cannot be said of its competitors.
 Spotify has millions of tracks, as do most of its rivals, but also—and this is more vital—the backbone to play them on demand without many hiccups.
 The closest in terms of infrastructure is Google’s offering, but the app is slow as hell to load, whether on the Web or a phone, and its discovery options leave much to be desired.
-Also, one area Spotify has been a leader in is in allowing users, even those listening on mobile devices, to stream for free without ads.
+Also, one area Spotify has been a leader in is in allowing users, even those listening on mobile devices, to stream for free.
 This allows for much-needed flexibility with people who want to drop in and out of the paid tier.

 Let’s talk about curation, since it’s the big selling point of every app that isn’t named Spotify.
 Both Google and Beats brag that they have actual humans compiling playlists for your listening pleasure.
 Music is like a drug in the sense that it’s easy to get bored and hard to find a new fix, so in many ways the advantage of these services, which are more akin to radio than record stores, is finding the new stuff you (hopefully) dig.